korthout/backport-action/README.md

 # Backport action

+> This project is still in a very early development stage

 This is a GitHub action to backport a pull request (PR) after merging it onto branches that are specified using labels.

 For example, a PR with labels